airshipit/shipyard/docs/deployment_guide.md

 1) Follow the steps in the OpenStack-Helm All-In-One [guide](http://openstack-helm.readthedocs.io/en/latest/install/all-in-one.html) to set up the environment on an Ubuntu 16.04 Virtual Machine.
-Follow all the steps from the start of the wiki till the 'Deploy' section to get the base system up.
+Follow the steps from the start of the wiki till the 'Deploy' section to get the base system up.

    *Note that we do not need to install the OpenStack Helm Charts for Shipyard to function*

-   The environment should resemble the following after the executing the steps in the guide:
+   The environment should resemble the following after the executing the required steps in the guide:

    ```
    # kubectl get pods --all-namespaces